The trouble with the rat race is that even if you win, you’re still a rat.

 It’s a law of economics that the entrepreneur gets all the profits and the worker gets survival wage.
 You can acquire degrees and skills to increase your salary beyond survival wage, but that doesn’t get you too far.
 When the system is designed to pay you survival wage, there’s only so much you can do about it.

 Pay raise is limited.
 Have you ever heard of anyone getting a 1000% pay raise?
-Even when you bust your ass off in your spare time and acquire a masters degree in your field, you will get a measly 3% raise and that’s when you are lucky.
+Even when you bust your ass off in your spare time and acquire a master’s degree in your field, you will get a measly 3% raise and that’s when you are lucky.

 Also, your tax payment will be conveniently removed from your salary before you even touch it.

 Unless you are a professional athlete, singer, entertainer, actor or the CEO of a Fortune 500 company, you will not get rich by a job.
-The odds of becoming famous is so small that you have better odds to win the lottery.
+The odds of becoming famous are so small that you have better odds to win the lottery.

 Retiring early is only a dream when you are not rich.
 Life is lived when you are young enough to enjoy it, not when you are too old.
 In fact, a lot of people find out that they still have to work beyond the retirement age because they don’t have enough money.

-#4) Job Hierarchy Causes Unnecessary Stress
+4. Workplace Hierarchy Causes Unnecessary Stress

 Workplace hierarchy is proven to cause additional stress for humans.
 The lower you are in the hierarchy the more stressed out you will be.